PecoPeterson/special-word/README.md

 string_lengths(file_path): reads the file and makes a list containing the words and their length

 filter_tuples(tuple_list, length): filters the tuples according to the length

+flatten_and_set(original_list): makes a variable with the unique characters of the first items in a list of tuples

+char_frequency(string): takes in a string and returns a list of all the characters based on frequency